QuietNatu/showcase/apps/smeargle/README.md

 This app uses [Tanstack Start](https://tanstack.com/start/latest) as a full-stack framework to manage the Server-side Rendering and Backend for Frontend aspect of it.
 It is organized as follows:

 - Tanstack Start specific code must be isolated from remaining code and can only be imported inside `src/app`.
 - Tanstack Start code will not be unit tested.
-System / E2E tests will cover it.
+Integration / E2E tests will cover it.
 This means that this code should not have any business logic itself and should function only as a wrapper to augment the rest of the code with framework features.
 - Server only code must be inside files suffixed with `.server.ts`.
 A custom plugin is used to prevent these files from being imported in the client.

+// TODO: types of tests

 ## 🤡 Gotchas